Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: 's Overview

-\fakeparagraph{Threat model.} \textit{(i)~Storage:} the threat model addressed by \oursystem consists of an honest-but-curious (passive) adversary, who is interested in learning about users data without necessarily being noticed (i.e., it follows the protocol correctly).
-Our threat model covers malicious storage nodes, potential real-world security vulnerabilities leading to data leakages, and as well external adversaries who gain access to data as a result of system compromise.
-We also consider an adversary who coerces the storage provider to hand out data without the owner's consent.
-Moreover, an adversary can launch a data scraping attack against storage nodes. \textit{(ii)~Access Permissions State:} an adversary may access and bootstrap the access control state machine, but it cannot alter or learn sensitive information about the access permissions (e.g., sharing relationships or keying material).
+\fakeparagraph{Threat model.} \textit{(i)~Data storage:} \shorten{the threat model addressed by \oursystem consists of an adversary,} we consider an adversary who is interested in learning about users' data.
+Our threat model covers malicious storage nodes, potential real-world security vulnerabilities leading to data leakages, and also external adversaries who gain access to data as a result of system compromise. \shorten{Moreover, an adversary can launch a data scraping attack against storage nodes.} \textit{(ii)~Access Permissions State:} an adversary may access and bootstrap the access control state machine, but it cannot alter or learn sensitive information about the access permissions (e.g., sharing relationships or keying material).
 For an adversary to alter the access permission states, it needs to break the security of the underlying blockchain.
-The general blockchain threat model assumes that an adversary cannot control a defined ratio of nodes in the network, for the blockchain to be considered secure.
-The actual ratio depends on the deployed consensus protocol by the underlying blockchain.
-For instance, given $n$ total blockchain nodes and $f$ adversary nodes, a ratio of $n = 2f +1$ for Nakamoto-style consensus mechanisms~\cite{nakamoto2008bitcoin} or $n = 3f +1$ for PBFT consensus mechanisms~\cite{bano2017consensus} is required for the honest majority.
+The standard blockchain threat model assumes that an \blue{adversary cannot control a large percentage of nodes in the network, for the blockchain to be considered secure.} The actual ratio depends on the deployed consensus protocol by the underlying blockchain.
+For instance, given $n$ blockchain nodes and $f$ adversary nodes, a ratio of $n = 2f +1$ for Nakamoto-style consensus mechanisms~\cite{nakamoto2008bitcoin} or $n = 3f +1$ for PBFT consensus mechanisms~\cite{bano2017consensus} is required for the honest majority.